plausible/website/_posts/2020-09-14-we-say-no-to-all-the-best-marketing-practices-when-growing-our-startup.md

 If you sign up for a trial, we'll send you a few emails such as to confirm that your site stats are being tracked or that your trial is expiring.
 You'll not see us sending any email sequence trying to nurture you into paying for our product.

 Our product speaks for itself, we're happy for you to try it and explore it.
-It's amazing when you love it and choose to become a subscriber.
+It's amazing if you love it and choose to become a subscriber.
 If it's not for you or if you're not ready at this time, that's fine too.

 ## We don't try to engage you after you sign up for our product

 After you become a subscriber, you pretty much don't hear from us again.
 You may get the weekly and/or monthly email reports if you choose so.
 You may get our latest blog posts if you subscribe to those.

 We don't send you the latest tips, advice, news and other messages to try and keep you engaged to optimize the chances of retaining you.
 If you need some help, we're here to help you but otherwise, we let you do your thing and let the value of our product speak for itself.

 You can always follow us on social media if you want all the latest updates and other community engagement.
 We're active on [Twitter](https://twitter.com/plausiblehq) and [Mastodon](https://fosstodon.org/@plausible).